rumpkernel/fs-utils/README.md

 version.
 Currently you can try to following:

 - Clone the buildrump.sh repository (http://github.com/anttikantee/buildrump.sh) and this one
-- Build the rump drivers

-* `./buildrump.sh checkout fullbuild`
+- Build the rump drivers: `./buildrump.sh checkout fullbuild`

-- In the fs-utils directory
+In the fs-utils directory:

 * edit Makefile.inc to set the correct RUMPBASE
 * `make`